GuodJu/guodongsweb/content/about/contact.md

 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 100

-title: Get in touch
+title: Contacting Me
 subtitle:

 content: